To specify storage settings for the backup policy:

 - Storage — if you have selected to save backup files in a Veeam backup repository.

 - Click the Storage tab.

 - From the Compression level list, select a compression level for the backup: None, Dedupe-friendly, Optimal, High or Extreme.

-- In the Storage optimization section, select what type of backup target you plan to use: Local target (large blocks), Local target, LAN target or WAN target.
-Depending on the chosen storage type, Veeam Agent will use data blocks of different size to optimize the size of backup files and policy performance.
+- In the Storage optimization section, select what size of data blocks you plan to use: 4 MB, 1 MB, 512 KB, 256 KB.
+Veeam Agent will use data blocks of the chosen size to optimize the size of backup files and job performance.

 - To encrypt the content of backup files, select the Enable backup file encryption check box.
 In the Password field, select a password that you want to use for encryption.
 If you have not created the password beforehand, click Add or use the Manage passwords link to specify a new password.
 For more information, see the Password Manager section in the Veeam Backup & Replication User Guide.